Hours

 Garage Sale

 (our biggest event of the year!)
-Upcoming donation days are April 15, April 29, May 13, May 27, June 10 and June 24 (all Wednesdays), 3 to 5 p.m. each day.Special projects (Thanksgiving, Christmas, Easter, Back-to-School)
+Upcoming donation days are June 10 and June 24 (both Wednesdays), 3 to 5 p.m. each day.Special projects (Thanksgiving, Christmas, Easter, Back-to-School)

 Newsletter